-Charitable gift annuities and deferred payment charitable gift annuities must be approved by the Community Engagement Committee prior to acceptance.
+Charitable gift annuities and deferred payment charitable gift annuities must be approved by the Board of Trustees prior to acceptance.

 Donor transfers are part charitable gift and part purchase of an annuity depending on the age of the annuitant(s).
 A minimum of \$10,000 is required.